Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Fennec fox, desert fox

 Gavial.
-Of course, one of the representatives of the detachment of crocodiles.
-Considered "kind" - never attacks people, the muzzle is too narrow
+Of course, one of the representatives of the crocodile order.
+Considered “kind” - never attacks people, muzzle is too narrow

-"Man and Turtle" - a photo exhibited at the Sony World Photo Awards 2013.
+“Man and Turtle” is a photo submitted to the Sony World Photo Awards 2013.
 Australia.

-Portrait of a girl who was injured in the shoulder, stomach and thigh during the massacre on the island of Utoeya, Norway.
-“I am not ashamed of my scars for what I believed and continue to believe,” said 15-year-old Ylva Schwenke.
+Portrait of a girl who was wounded in the shoulder, stomach and thigh during the massacre on the island of Utoeya, Norway.
+“I am not ashamed of my scars for what I believed in and continue to believe in,” said 15-year-old Ylva Schwenke.

-A large wasp (2.5 inches long) is depicted on a banana tree.
-One of those published in the Sony World Photo Awards.
+A large wasp (2.5 inches long) was captured on a banana tree.
+One of them published in the Sony World Photo Awards.

-Kłodzko valley.
-In this picture, the photographer Pawel Uchorczak tried to convey to us all of Poland.
+Kłodzko Valley.
+In this photo, photographer Pawel Uchorczak tried to convey to us all of Poland.

-Colorful rye fields in Italy.
+Colorful rye fields of Italy.
 Although, why go so far, because you can buy rye in your native Ukraine - http://agrotender.com.ua/board/all_t157.html

 (cm. )

-Extraordinarily beautiful photo gorilla entered the 2013 Sony World Photo Awards.
+Extraordinary beautiful photo gorilla, entered into the 2013 Sony World Photo Awards.

 Portrait of an Iranian girl.